isomerpages/nea-cfhp/pages/Frequently Asked Questions.md

 <div data-type="detailsContent" class="isomer-details-content">
 <p>To participate in the programme, which will run until 31 December 2027,
-your company would need to sell at least one of the <a href="https://www.climate-friendly-households.gov.sg/cv-products/" rel="noopener noreferrer nofollow" target="_blank">10 eligible products</a>, and have a physical Point of Sales system (i.e. online transactions are not supported).</p>
+your company would need to sell at least one of the <a href="https://www.climate-friendly-households.gov.sg/cv-products/" rel="noopener noreferrer nofollow" target="_blank">10 eligible products</a>, and have a physical Point of Sales system (i.e. online or remote scanning of vouchers are not supported).</p>
 <p></p>
 <p>Your POS or Sales system should be able to:&nbsp;</p>
 <ol>